crimist/ctf/README.md

 I started playing CTFs in early 2022 with Maple Bacon and have focused mostly on web but like to explore other categories as well.

-Outside of CTF's do bug bounties and work in security engineering.
+Outside of CTF's I do bug bounties and work in security engineering.

 ## 2023